 According to a study conducted by Weight Watchers International Inc. and the American Health Foundation, 25% of American children are now officially overweight, and the youngest are especially at risk.
-These extra pounds are more than just a passing phase; another ADA study suggests that half of obese children will become fat adults.
+These extra pounds are more than just a passing phase; another study suggests that half of obese children will become fat adults.

 Rolly Pollies is a children's gym franchise featuring fitness and fun, music, art and birthday parties.
 What makes Rolly Pollies a great franchise opportunity is that owners make money while making a difference.
-Seeing a child gain the confidence to climb a cargo net or do a flip into a foam pit for the first time will always bring a smile, but making a great living in the process certainly adds to the reward.
+Seeing a child gain the confidence to climb a cargo net or do a flip into a foam pit for the first time always will bring a smile, but making a great living in the process adds to the reward.
 Children love these places and learn from a very early age that physical activity needs to be a part of a daily routine.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.